meta-company/makex/README.md

 <!-- heading -->

-Makex is a new and simplified automation tool, similar to the original [Make](https://en.wikipedia.org/wiki/Make_(software)).
+Makex is a new and simplified build and automation tool, similar to the original [Make](https://en.wikipedia.org/wiki/Make_(software)).

 It __*makex*__ stuff happen. 🙂

 <!-- features -->

+## What Makex is used for

+- Compiling software/applications/firmware
+- Building filesystems/trees/file archives
+- Building and deploying websites and web applications
+- Running things in a repeatable manner
+- Replacing most or all of the other build systems

 ## Features